LarsBesselmann/LibertyGettingStarted-Demos/README.md

 ## 1. Introduction

-In the document, you will find some hints how to use the asset for customer demos in the area of
+In the document, you will find some hints how to use the asset for customer demos around

 * **Liberty Administration:**
     * Liberty AdminCenter